Scalp Cooling (Scalp Hypothermia)

 What is scalp cooling (scalp hypothermia)?

 Your scalp is the soft skin that goes from the top of your face near your forehead, down the back of your head, to the beginning of the back of your neck.
-Hypothermia means lowering your body temperature, so that is it cool or cold.
+Hypothermia means lowering your body temperature, so that it is cool or cold.
 Scalp cooling uses cold caps or ice packs to lower the temperature of your scalp.
 Scalp cooling may be used before, during, and after your chemotherapy treatments.
 The goal of scalp cooling is to stop your hair from falling out.

 How does scalp cooling work?